After School Sports Logo

 • The undersigned, in consideration of participation in this program, agrees to indemnify and hold the Los Gatos Union School District and Community Education and Recreation Department harmless and release the District and Department from any and all liability for any injury which may be suffered by the above named individual(s) registered in this program, arising out of, or in any way connected with participation in this program.
 I give my consent for emergency medical or dental treatment including transportation to the nearest emergency aid facility if the listed persons cannot be reached.
 I understand I am responsible for all payments of medical fees, transportation fees, or additional expenses incurred.
 I HAVE READ THE AFTER SCHOOL SPORTS INFORMATION AND HAVE

 SIGNED ALL SPORTS INFORMATION PAPERWORK.
 I WILL ABIDE BY ALL RULES AND POLICIES AND FULLY UNDERSTAND THAT I ASSUME ALL RISKS FOR ANY INJURIES RECEIVED AND AGREE TO ACCEPT FINANCIAL RESPONSIBILITY.
-MY CHILD HAS MY PERMISSION TO TRAVEL IN PRIVATE CARS
+I UNDERSTAND TRAVEL ARRANGEMENTS ARE THE RESPONSIBILITY OF THE PARENT/GUARDIAN

 • Clear